-Many scientific research papers have tried to answer the question to which many men want an answer - what is the average penis size?
+Many scientific researchers have tried to answer the question men (and women) worldwide want clear information about - what is the average penis size?

-The published findings are often introduced with background information on men's widespread anxiety about whether or not their penis is big enough, and if sexual partners are going to be satisfied.
+Published findings are often introduced with background information on men's widespread anxieties about whether or not their penises are big enough, and if sexual partners are going to be satisfied.
 So what is the truth?

-Perhaps it is no surprise that researchers say men have heightened anxieties about their manhoods.
-And another aggressive industry pushes dubious promises of a bigger penis through enlargers and extenders.
+Perhaps it is no surprise, then, that researchers consistently find that men have heightened anxieties about their manhoods.

-One study, published in the British Journal of Urology International, suggested that while the majority of women, some 85%, were satisfied with the size and proportion of their partner's penis, men were less sure of themselves.1
+- While 85% of women may be satisfied with the size and proportion of their partner's penis, men are less sure of themselves.

 Perhaps the best gauge of what is considered to be a small penis is given by the threshold used by doctors for when penile augmentation may be considered.